 If you look behind you, players will be able to see a CR-02 written on what seems to be a glass window, which makes it seem like it is either an important room or machinery that will be important later on in the story.

-Alongside that, it also seems like he will have quest markers that will be a blue square with an exclamation mark in the middle of it, which will be indicating that the payer should interact next with him.
+Alongside that, it also seems like he will have quest markers that will be a blue square with an exclamation mark in the middle of it, which will indicate that the payer should interact next with him.

 - This is what the players want to stay away from for now.
 The second you head over to Professor Hojo and talk to him, you lose the chance to interact with the machines; therefore, until you are done investigating the machines, leave that quest marker.